-Bacon + Roasted Garlic Deviled Eggs are addictive little bites of summer BBQ happiness!
+Bacon & Roasted Garlic Deviled Eggs are addictive little bites of summer BBQ happiness!
+The roasted garlic gives the eggs a spicy flavor while the bacon adds a bit of smokiness!

 I have the biggest crush on roasted garlic.
 Put it on my pizza, slather it on bread, toss it with some shrimp…OMG.
 Heaven!
 Today we’re talking my roasted garlic love and putting it together with my bacon fetish to make my new favorite deviled eggs!!
 Their creamy centers are oozing garlic flavor and I have yet to meet someone that didn’t love them!